ashish993/AI-DevTools/README.md

 - Keep your API keys secure and never commit them to version control
 - Always review generated code before using in production
 - Follow security best practices when deploying
+- Use the provided questions.xlsx as a baseline for security assessments
+- Regularly update your security assessment criteria

 ## Contributing